google/badwolf/docs/bql.md

 ```

 There is no limit on how many variables you may return.
 You can return multiple
-variables instead as shown below.
+variables instead as shown below:

 ```
   SELECT ?grandparent, ?grand_child